 Grades earned on tests and other assignments will be available on Canvas.
 The following formula will be used to calculate course grades:

 50% - Lecture Component (Lecture exams, assignments, discussions)

 30% - Laboratory Component (Lab quizzes & assignments)

 No curves or extra credit opportunities will be available.

-Discussion points (15 pts) are earned by submitting a post per Learning Module.
+Discussion points (30 pts) are earned by submitting a primary and secondary post per Learning Module.
 Posts must be original (e.g. student’s own work/writing).
 No credit will be awarded if 1) information is plagiarized, 2) similar information is already posted, 3) a creditable reference source is not cited.
 On-line encyclopedias, advertisements, textbooks, etc. are not acceptable.